GeorgeJohnson04/Public-Policy-Analysis/README.md

 - `change_in_GDP_per_capita.png` - 💰 Change in GDP Per Capita
 - `change_in_wealth_disparity.png` - 🔀 Change in Wealth Disparity
 - `wealth_disparity_probability_table.png` - 📋 Probability Table for Wealth Disparity Increase
-- `Policy Memo Part 3 Code` - 📝 R Script original that was originally used for part 3 later went to python
+- `Policy Memo Part 3 Code,R` - 📝 R Script original that was originally used for part 3 later went to python
 - `Policy Memo Part 4.pynb` - 📝 Python script used for data processing and visualization
 - `README.md` - 📘 You’re reading it now!